-When you realize that everyone is connected to this intelligence and guided by this intelligence, it will transform how you approach people.
+When you realize that everyone is connected to this intelligence and guided by this intelligence, it will transform how you approach, understand, and connect with people.

 Let's dive deeper and experience the Principle of Intelligence firsthand, so you can start to implement it in your very next coaching session.